 Complying with government laws and regulations is essential for companies within this sector.
 Toyota had to recall around 8.5 million vehicles worldwide in 2009/2010 to comply with standards of laws and governmental regulations (BBC, 2010) and such recalls affect the brand image of the company in addition to incurring significant costs.

-Toyota also sees an opportunity in growing hybrid and electric car market in the US where the demand has been increasing after 2012, as the economy is getting better and the US government legislation is favouring high-efficiency vehicles (Loc.gov, 2014).
+Toyota also sees an opportunity in the growing hybrid and electric car market in the US where the demand has been increasing since 2012, as the economy is getting better and the US government legislation is favouring high-efficiency vehicles (Loc.gov, 2014).

 Toyota Business Model Operational Analysis